Last Updated: 2023-07-07

 Author(s): Anzengruber F., Navarini A.

 Pyoderma is an infection of the skin and skin appendages.
 Staphylococci and streptococci act as triggers.
 Pyoderma occurs worldwide and has multiple subtypes.
 Depending on the duration of the infection, a distinction is made between acute and chronic pyoderma.
-The hair follicles can be affected (ostiofolliculitis, folliculitis decalvans, furuncles, carbuncles) or left out (small and large bubble impetigo contagiosa, panaritides, phlegmones and perianal streptococcal dermatitis).
-Infestation of the sweat glands occurs in infant periporitis and suppurative hidradenitis.
+The hair follicles can be affected (ostiofolliculitis, folliculitis decalvans, boils, carbuncles) or left out (small- and large-bubble impetigo contagiosa, panaritis, phlegmon and perianal streptococcal dermatitis).
+Infestation of the sweat glands occurs in infant periporitis and hidradenitis suppurativa.

 - Smear infection

 - Carroll, J.A. and D.B.
 Wisinger, Common bacterial pyodermas.
 Postgraduate Medicine, 1996.
 100(3): p.
 311-322.

 - Feingold, D.S., Staphylococcal and streptococcal pyodermas.
 Semin Dermatol, 1993.
 12(4): p.
 331-5.

 - Causey, W.A., Staphylococcal and streptococcal infections of the skin.
 Prim Care, 1979.
 6(1): p.
 127-39.